khshim/pytorch_mnist/README.md

 Test data (10000) is already given.
 If the data is for MLP, data is 2-dim matrix, and for CNN, data is 4-dim tensor.

-Mini-batch is first rescaled from [0, 255] to [0, 1].
-The result is then normalized by precomputed mean and std.
+Mini-batch is first rescaled from [0, 255] to [0, 1], then normalized by precomputed mean and std.

 #### Part 2: MLP model